 CAMEROON STUDY SITE

-In August-September of 2017 we visited the Dja Wildlife Reserve to collect ECM sporocarps and root tips.
+In Fall of 2017 we visited the Dja Wildlife Reserve to collect ECM sporocarps and root tips.
 Many ECM host plants related to those found in the Guiana shield region are present in Cameroon (Gilbertiodendron, Caesalpinoidae, Legmuninaceae), where they host relatives of Guyanese fungi (Clavulina species and many others).
 An open research question I am interested in is what drives global diversity distribution patterns in ECM fungal taxa such as Clavulina.